Why do miscarriages happen?

-You can read more about each of these potential causes as well as recurrent miscarriages in our app.
+You can read more about each of these potential causes as well as recurrent miscarriages in Tilly's app.
 There's also a checklist to bring to your doctor's appointment to make sure you get a correct investigation in case of recurrent miscarriages.

 Evangelia Elenis, MD, PhD.

 This text is fact checked by Evangelia Elenis, MD, PhD.
 Dr. Elenis is a chief physician in Obstetrics and Gynecology, and a subspecialist in Reproductive Medicine.
 She is a PhD and affiliated researcher at Uppsala University with postdoctoral studies at Harvard Medical School.